 A reset function is a fundamental part of any microcontroller ensuring that the device can be set to some predetermined condition irrespective of outside parameters.
 The most important reset condition is after power is first applied to the microcontroller.
-In this case, internal circuitry will ensure that the microcontroller, after a short delay, will be in a well-defined state and ready to execute the first program instruction.
+In this case, internal circuitry will ensure that the microcontroller, after a short delay, will be in a well defined state and ready to execute the first program instruction.
 After this power-on reset, certain important internal registers will be set to defined states before the program commences.
 One of these registers is the Program Counter, which will be reset to zero forcing the microcontroller to begin program execution from the lowest Program Memory address.

-In addition to the power-on reset, situations may arise where it is necessary to forcefully apply a reset condition when the device is running.
-One example of this is where after power has been applied and the device is already running, the $\overline{RES}$ line is forcefully pulled low.
-In such a case, known as a normal operation reset, some of the registers remain unchanged allowing the device to proceed with normal operation after the reset line is allowed to return high.
+In addition to the power-on reset, situations may arise where it is necessary to forcefully apply a reset condition when the microcontroller is already running, the \overline{RES} line is forcefully pulled low.
+In such a case, known as a normal operation reset, some of the microcontroller registers remain unchanged allowing the microcontroller to proceed with normal operation after the reset line is allowed to return high.

-Another type of reset is when the Watchdog Timer overflows and resets.
+The Watchdog Timer overflow is one of many reset types and will reset the microcontroller.
+Another reset exists in the form of a Low Voltage Reset, LVR, where a full reset, similar to the $\overline{\text{RES}}$ reset is implemented in situations where the power supply voltage falls below a certain threshold.
+Another type of reset is when the Watchdog Timer overflows and resets the microcontroller.
 All types of reset operations result in different register conditions being setup.
-Another reset exists in the form of a Low Voltage Reset, LVR, where a full reset, is implemented in situations where the power supply voltage falls below a certain threshold.